15/11 Ideologies of the First and Last Draft

 “Throwing a bridge from one side of the river to the other or, alternatively collaboration as making a detour by means of the other, following each other in parallel from one side of the river to the other, creating locations, diversions, always remaining, however, in a temporal relation of ‘echo’ with regard to the other”.
 (Hüttenbrink, S. Itinerrance, Paris: L’Harmattan, 2009.)

-As an experienced composer / performer who has collaborated within many genres (including radio-phonic, music theatre and inter-medial), Dr Wilkins will address the issue of why this form of creative process has assumed so much importance for some contemporary artists.
+As an experienced composer/performer who has collaborated within many genres (including radio-phonic, music theatre and inter-medial), Dr Wilkins will address the issue of why this form of the creative process has assumed so much importance for some contemporary artists.
 Drawing on examples from recent works of Sound Theatre she examines what kind of processes can occur within different modes of cross-disciplinary collaboration, and what we can ultimately learn from this experience.

 28/11 Flamenco andalusí: Musical Representations of History, Multiculturalism and Difference in Andalusia (Spain) Matthew Machin (Cardiff University)